Welcome to Bermuda!

 In exercise of the powers conferred on him by Section 6 (4) and (5) of this Act, Chief Justice Austin Ward determines by Government Notice the dates and places where the selection takes place of persons liable for Jury Service.
 They have been posted for 2003.

-Justices of the Peace Appointment Notice 1998
+Justices of the Peace

 All Bermuda Government Cabinet Ministers and Opposition Shadow Ministers are also Justices of the Peace.
 All in this category are appointed under the Magistrates Act 1948.
-The following were appointed by the Governor by the powers conferred upon him by section 8 (1) of the Magistrates Act to be Justices of the Peace in and for Bermuda.
+Appointments are by the Governor by the powers conferred upon him by section 8 (1) of the Magistrates Act to be Justices of the Peace in and for Bermuda.
 They are entitled to have "JP" after their name.
 Unlike in the USA, they do not perform weddings but may be called on to sign search warrants, etc. Also, during General and Bye Elections, they serve as Returning Officers.
+In Bermuda's tiny size of only 21 square miles in total, there are over 400 JPs, equivalent to 20 per square mile, far more than anywhere else in the world per square mile.

 Law Reform Committee